BrunoAdul/holo/README.md

-# Responsive-Website-Design
+# Responsive-holo-group-frontend-Website-Html-CSS and Javascript
-This is the source code for the design of the complete website series on GTCoding YouTube channel.
+This is the source code for holo website

-Here is the demo: https://godsont.github.io/Responsive-Website-Design/